vmware-archive/gcp-env-bootstrap/README.md

 It is also helpful to store logs using [tee](https://en.wikipedia.org/wiki/Tee_(command)) in the process so that you can trouble shoot later on if things go wrong.

+To force multiple environments to be inside in a single project, you should first `export` the `PROJECT_ID` variable.

 To bring multiple environments _up_.

 ```